g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 npm comes in handy for those working on huge structured projects that need scaling and are manageable easily; it’s applicable based on its dependency handling, versioning features, and integration into existing build processes.

 ## Integrating Lightning CSS with Webpack
 Make your development process easier with the automation of CSS bundling, optimization, and management alongside optional assets like JavaScript by integrating Webpack with Lightning CSS.
-In this section, we will look at how we can integrate Lightning CSS  with Webpack.
+In this section, we will look at how we can combine Lightning CSS  with Webpack.

 ### Configuring Webpack `(css-loader, style-loader)`
 First, confirm that you have the loaders required for Webpack to handle CSS files appropriately.
 Install `style-loader` and `css-loader`: